aosobu/kwiklogistics/README.md

 You can use any of the above serial numbers to check the battery status and available drones.

 The link to the postman collection will be shared shortly

+##Postman Collection

+The collection can be accessed at https://documenter.getpostman.com/view/20194362/2s8YekTFcj